wildape1/ECE434/hw06/README.md

 10. **What is keeping the External event in Figure 3 from starting?**  Its waiting for another interrupt that was previously triggered to finish executing.

 11. **Why can the External event in Figure 4 start sooner?** They used "shims" of an event to wake up the thread which would happen even if something else is running at the same time.
+Then it can prioritize the most important events.

 ## PREEMPT_RT